GhofraneBelhadef/Portfolio-Robo-Advisor/README.md

 ---

 ## 📦 Dataset

-We use the [Plant Village Dataset](https://www.kaggle.com/datasets/arjuntejaswi/plant-village) 🍃 as a placeholder for initial training and testing.
-In the final product, we integrate live financial APIs like **Yahoo Finance**, **Alpha Vantage**, and **Finnhub** for real-time data.
+In the final product, we integrate live financial API  **Yahoo Finance** for real-time data.

 ---